 Langtang has its own specialty.
-Unlike other trekking routes, Lantang is more about exploring the different faces of nature, not only about the mountains.
-This valley combines the best Himalayan views with outstanding landscapes and terrains to invite a new and pleasant world in the eye of a beauty seeker.
+Unlike other trekking routes, Langtang is more about exploring the different faces of nature, not only about the mountains.
+This valley combines the best Himalayan views with outstanding landscapes and terrains to invite a new and pleasant world into the eye of a beauty seeker.
 Plus, by blending the cultural villages and classic arts of the Monasteries, Langtang remains the emperor of the Himalayan world.

 In this trek, you will explore the classic gompas (Khangjim Monastery and Kyanjin Monastery), quaint villages (Sherpa Gaon and Langtang Village), incredible viewpoint (Kyanjin Ri), serene lake (Lirung Lake), and number of inexplicable tiny surprises that assembles this overall highlight into a perfectly impeccable setting.
 This trek is accessible for all those beginners or avid trekkers who are willing to visit a unique and splendid place on Earth.
 Autumn season (September, October, and November) and Spring (March, April, and May) are perfect for this trek.
 So, for further information regarding the trip, catch a free inquiry (E-mail) with our expert travel planners now.